Exsul singularis: Taxonomy

 This species was first described by Frederick Hutton in 1901, from a single male specimen collected in Milford Sound by the botanist Arnold Wall.
 In his paper on the 171 or 172 native flies of New Zealand in the suborder Brachycera, Hutton noted the most remarkable species were Exsul singularis and Cerosomyia usitata.
 He considered it to be "clearly belonging to the Anthomyidae", but its exact relationships were unclear for some time; it was eventually placed in the family Muscidae.
 The female of E. singularis was described over a century later, by Barbosa and Couri in 2013.
 There are currently two other species in the genus Exsul, but neither have the expanded wings of E. singularis.

 Etymology

 The genus Exsul created by Hutton for this species means "exile" in Latin, perhaps referring to the remote location the first specimen was captured in.
 The specific epithet singularis conveys, as Hutton puts it, that it is "very different in appearance from any other fly".

-In 1990 Mike Meads called the species the "batwinged cannibal fly", believing it belonged to the family Anthomyiidea, which have "cannibal fly" as one of their common names.
+In 1990 Mike Meads called the species the "batwinged cannibal fly", believing it belonged to the family Anthomyiidae, which have "cannibal fly" as one of their common names.
 Patrick pointed out there is no evidence these flies prey on each other, and recommended they be referred to as "bat-winged flies".